richie5um/vscode-sort-json/README.md

 # Updates

+* 1.9.2: Now sorts the whole file if there is no selected text.
 * 1.9.0: Now sorts selected JSON text, even if that is embedded in a JSON object - note, doesn't preserve indents.
 * 1.8.0: Sorts objects within arrays.